 What can I use as a light source for the solar panels?

 Ideally, the best thing is the Sun itself.
 However, when it’s winter or overcast, to test your car or boat indoors a good substitute for sunlight is a powerful halogen lamp.

+A 500 watt halogen lamp directly facing the panel and about 300mm away, will produce a light level equivalent to about 50% Sun.
 CAUTION: The lamp puts out more heat than the Sun, so to avoid panel damage only illuminate the panel for about 40 seconds, then allow the panel to cool down.

 A safer option is a low voltage 100 watt handheld halogen spotlight.
 This type of lamp is available from automotive accessory stores and is usually 12 volt rated.
 You will need a suitable battery or power supply.
 This lamp is suitable to demonstrate power generation (that is – to turn the wheels when the car is off the ground) but is not sufficient to run a vehicle.

 Note: In the classroom, the light may appear very bright to our eyes but the car does not run as the light level is far too low for the solar panel to produce useful quantities of power.
 Fluorescent lights are a poor substitute for sunlight, as the frequency of light they produce is very different from the sun.
 Incandescent lamps are much better.
 However, remember that full sunlight is around 1000 Watts per square metre.
 In a typical room at home you might have 500 Watts of light in a room of 15 square metres, this is only about 3% of the energy provided by full sunlight, so it is no wonder solar panels do not work well inside.